ElvinEga/pakakumi_scraper/README.md

 # Blaze crash game web srapping with Puppeteer

-A simple functionality for getting crash values from [Blaze](https://blaze.com/pt/games/crash) until you close the server.
+A simple functionality for getting crash values from Pakakumi until you close the server.

 # Getting started